 Dawodu (also spelled as Daodu) is the original and indigenous Yoruba name for David instead of Dafidi as transliterated from English-language Bibles.
 I have recently wondered at the kind of formula the Amorites used to mutate (transliteration, re-lexification, metathesis) Biblical names eg Miriam / Mary – Moremi, Joshua – Jesus – Yoshua – Yahushua, Jebus – Ijebu and many others.
 Anyway, below is the proof of Dawodu for David as currently displayed on the wikipedia sites for David, and Dawood:

 In addition, Yoruba Muslims use Dauda for David, which is a result of the centuries of interaction between Yoruba people and Hausa/Fulani Muslims of northern Nigeria and the deceit of Islamic missionaries.

 Dawodu is the name given to the eldest or first born son and crown prince.
 Beere is the female version and is used in the same context for the eldest daughter.
 The Dawodu does not have extra powers when the inheritance of property (e.g. sale of land) is concerned but is treated like the other children.
 Nevertheless he is regarded as the first among the children.
 When the family head dies the Dawodu becomes the new head and manages the estate of the deceased on behalf of all the children.
 He also decides which of the two Yoruba methods to use in sharing the inheritance/estate to the children – Idi-Igi or Ori-Ojo-ri (Idi-Igi – inheritance is shared equally according to the number of wives; Ori o ju ori – inheritance is shared equally according to the number of children irrespective of the gender of the children and the number of wives.).
 Similar Nigerian practices can be glimpsed at here.

-In addition, Yoruba names are mostly sentences and Dawodu is one of such but getting the meaning of the name from the parts so far has not been straightforward as those (city folks) I have enquired from do not know.
-For instance, Dabiri is from Da bi ri which means founder of settlement.
+In addition, Yoruba names are like clauses/sentences and Dawodu is one of such but getting the meaning of the name from the parts so far has not been straightforward as those (city folks) I have enquired from do not know.
+For instance, Dabiri is from Da ibi ri which means “founder of settlement”.
 They do acknowledge that the Dawodu is as earlier described.
-There is another name, Aremo, which is given to the first son that is born after the Oba’s ascension to the throne.
+There is another somewhat related name, Aremo, which is given to the first son that is born after the Oba’s ascension to the throne.

-This sheds further light on the person of Oba Dawodu (David) as the name is prophetic – he was heir to the throne of his people the Canaanites (commonly called Israel in the bible) and was born to be the shepherd of Israel, though an archetype of the Shepherd (compare 1 Samuel 16:10-11, 17:34-37; with Luke 19:10, John 10:11-19, John 17:12.
-Since divination (Romans 3:2) used to be the widely employed means by the Yoruba (it has never been lost to the House of Israel) of child naming and determining the professions of individuals, Oba Dawodu must have been named thus from birth even though he was the seventh or eight child of Jesse.
+This sheds further light on the person of Oba Dawodu (David) as the name is prophetic – he was heir to the throne of his people the Canaanites (commonly called Israel in the bible) and was born to be the shepherd of his people, though an archetype of the Shepherd of shepherds (compare 1 Samuel 16:10-11, 17:34-37; with Luke 19:10, John 10:11-19, John 17:12.
+Since d’ifa (divination Romans 3:2) is to the widely employed means by the Yoruba of child naming and determining the professions and destinies of individuals, Oba Dawodu must have been named thus from birth even though he was the seventh or eight child of Jesse.
 Perhaps he did not have the same mother as his brothers and was her only son.
-Nevertheless, just as he is the archetype of the Ọbatala (the Saviour and King of Kings), it should be safe to conclude that the Word is the divine Dawodu in the whole of creation (Galatians 4:1-7) as seen in his appellation Ọbariṣa or “King of Oriṣas”.
+Nevertheless, just as he is the archetype of the Ọbatala (the Saviour and King of Kings), it should be safe to conclude that the Ọbatala is the divine Dawodu in relation to Ọlọrun in relation to other divinities (Galatians 4:1-7) as seen in his appellation Ọbariṣa or “King of Oriṣas”.
 It is worth noting that the importance of doing the will of the Father and the elevation of the younger over the elder as taught by the Ancient of Days features heavily in Ifa (Ephod).
 Perhaps the name Dawodu can be used as a linguistic/cultural marker to identify the true people of biblical Israel.

-Since many of the people occupying the Levant today are not be the original speakers of the tongues therein then they just might not know the actual translations, etymologies and morphemes of many words of their adopted but re-lexified tongues.
+Since many of the people occupying the Levant today are impostors and not the original speakers of the tongues therein it is not surprising that they do not know the actual translations, etymologies and morphemes of many words of their adopted but re-lexified tongues.
 The name David is an example as the impostors and their supporters argue inconclusively and inconsistently that it means either beloved or love or uncle.
 Perhaps objective linguists should begin to look at the languages in Africa below the 10°N.

 Note: The Igbo people of southeastern Nigeria, quite a number of whom claim to be Hebrews, have the name Anochie which is used in the same context – royal heir – but it in no way resembles David.

-Is the name Dawodu/David indigenous to Israel only?
+- Is the name Dawodu indigenous to the Yoruba only?